Inference of nonlinear causal effects with GWAS summary data: Introduction

-{Moreover, as an IV regression method, conventional TWAS relies on three key IV assumptions to remove the confounding effects: (IV1) the IVs are associated with the exposure, (IV2) the IVs are not associated with the outcome conditional on the exposure, and (IV3) the IVs are not associated with the unmeasured confounding variables.
-While (IV1) is straightforward to handle, (IV2) and (IV3) are fragile in practice due to the widespread pleiotropy of SNPs \cite{solovieff2013pleiotropy}.
-This phenomenon refers to the situation when an SNP affects the GWAS trait/disease not mediated through the exposure, violating (IV2) and/or (IV3) and causing severe bias in causal inference.} A line of recent works \cite{kang2016JASA,windmeijer2019JASA,guo2018JRSSB} has been focusing on the remedy to the violation of (IV2) and/or (IV3).
-Of note, these methods use one-sample linear models, and their nonlinear counterparts remain unexplored.
+{Moreover, as an IV regression method, conventional TWAS relies on three key IV assumptions to remove the hidden confounding effects: (IV1) the IVs are associated with the exposure, (IV2) the IVs are not associated with the outcome conditional on the exposure, and (IV3) the IVs are not associated with the unmeasured confounders conditional on the exposure.
+While (IV1) is straightforward to handle, (IV2) and (IV3) are fragile in practice due to the widespread pleiotropy of SNPs \citep{solovieff2013pleiotropy}.
+This phenomenon refers to the situation when an SNP affects the GWAS trait/disease not mediated through exposure, violating (IV2) and/or (IV3) and causing severe bias in causal inference.} A line of recent works \citep{kang2016JASA,windmeijer2019JASA,guo2018JRSSB} has been focusing on the violation of (IV2) and/or (IV3).
+Of note, these methods use linear models, and their nonlinear counterparts remain unexplored.